ERCES Authority · Educational Reference

 The Federal Communications Commission governs use of radio spectrum in the United States, including the public-safety frequencies that ERCES systems amplify.
 47 CFR §90.219, "Use of Signal Boosters," establishes the federal framework for any device that amplifies licensed radio signals.

 Under §90.219, a signal booster may only amplify frequencies for which the licensee has expressly authorized its use.
-The rule requires:
+Specifically, the rule requires:

 1. The booster must amplify only channels licensed to, or authorized by, the public-safety licensee in whose coverage area it is deployed.

-3. The operator must maintain the authorization on-site and produce it on request.
+3. The operator must maintain the authorization on-site and produce it on request by an FCC representative or other relevant licensee.

-Operating a BDA on public-safety frequencies without this written authorization is an FCC violation.
-Unauthorized amplification of licensed frequencies can cause interference with first-responder communications and is treated accordingly.
+Operating a BDA on public-safety frequencies without this written authorization is an FCC violation that can result in forfeiture penalties in excess of $100,000 per continuing violation (FCC labeling advisory per §90.219).
+Unauthorized amplification of licensed frequencies can also cause interference with first-responder communications.

 Both require written frequency authorization before the BDA is programmed and activated.
 The AHJ acceptance test inspector will ask for the authorization letter — and so will the fire marshal during any subsequent inspection.